LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 for the previous problem.
 This condition is automatically fulfilled if the method order *q* is left unchanged.

-One important use of the :c:func:`SPRKStepReInit()` function is in the treating of jump discontinuities in the RHS function.
-Except in cases of fairly small jumps, it is usually more efficient to stop at each point of discontinuity and restart the integrator with a readjusted ODE model, using a call to this routine.
-To stop when the location of the discontinuity is known, simply make that location a value of ``tout``.
-To stop when the location of the discontinuity is determined by the solution, use the rootfinding feature.
-In either case, it is critical that the RHS function *not* incorporate the discontinuity, but rather have a smooth extension over the discontinuity, so that the step across it (and subsequent rootfinding, if used) can be done efficiently.
-Then use a switch within the RHS function (communicated through ``user_data``) that can be flipped between the stopping of the integration and the restart, so that the restarted problem uses the new values (which have jumped).
-Similar comments apply if there is to be a jump in the dependent variable vector.
+One potential use of the :c:func:`SPRKStepReInit()` function is in the treating of jump discontinuities in the RHS function :cite:p:`Tao:22`.
+In lieu of including if statements within the RHS function to handle discontinuities, it may be more computationally efficient to stop at each point of discontinuity (e.g., through use of tout or the rootfinding feature) and restart the integrator with a readjusted ODE model, using a call to this routine.
+We note that for the solution to retain temporal accuracy, the RHS function should not incorporate the discontinuity.

 .. c:function:: int SPRKStepReInit(void* arkode_mem, ARKRhsFn f1, ARKRhsFn f2, realtype t0, N_Vector y0)